polaris-slo-cloud/polaris-demos/efficiency-demo/docs/Reactive-Demo.md

         ```

-1. Since we have added the SLO mapping type to an existing project, we need to adapt the initialization function for the library library in the `libs/myslos/src/lib/init-polaris-lib.ts`file.
+1. Since we have added the SLO Mapping type to an existing project, we need to adapt the initialization function for the library library in the `libs/myslos/src/lib/init-polaris-lib.ts`file.
 We would need to register the new type with the [Polaris transformation service](https://polaris-slo-cloud.github.io/polaris/typedoc/interfaces/core_src.PolarisTransformationService.html) (this will be handled automatically by the Polaris CLI in the future):

     ```TypeScript